Information for Faculty Advisers

 f.
 Writing letters of recommendation.

-If there is a possibility of you being on leave at any time during your advisee's career here, it is important that you let the DUS know, and that you arrange for one of your colleagues to assume your responsibilities during your absence.
-This is particularly important in the student's senior year when he or she may be writing a thesis (honors candidates) and taking the general exam (basic and honors candidates).
+If you will be on leave at any time during your advisee's career, it is important that you let the DS know, and that you arrange for a colleague to assume your responsibilities during your absence.
+This is particularly important in the student's senior year when he or she may be writing a thesis (honors candidates) and taking the general exam (regular and honors candidates).
 Each faculty adviser is responsible for finding readers for his or her advisee's thesis, and for writing (or giving, if oral) and evaluating the student's general exam.

-Please feel free to contact the DUS with any questions you might have about Special Concentrations.
+Please feel free to contact the DS with any questions you might have about Special Concentrations.

 * General Examination: All Special Concentrators, both Honors and non-Honors candidates, must take a general examination during their last term in the College.
 Faculty Advisers to Special Concentrators should have a conversation with their advisee to determine the form of the exam (written or oral) that is deemed most appropriate for the students Special Concentration.
 The examination is ordinarily based on a reading list of appropriate material reflecting the students concentration courses.
 (The examination is not a thesis defense.)
 The administrative details are as follows: